 (b) If the diet is beyond the capability of the assisted living program, the resident or the resident's [physician] health care practitioner shall make other arrangements for the resident's care, or the assisted living program shall discharge the resident.

 B. Monitoring.
-The assisted living manager shall ensure that each resident is monitored on a daily basis to ensure that the resident's service plan is being properly implemented.; and
+The assisted living manager shall ensure that each resident is monitored on a daily basis to ensure that the resident's service plan is being properly implemented.[and]

+C. Adaptive Equipment and Assistive Devices.[, Ambulation Devices, and Independent Living Aids.]

-(2) All adaptive equipment, ambulation devices, and other necessary independent living aids are in proper working order.
+(1) All adaptive equipment and assistive devices are in proper working order[.];

+(2) The assisted living program shall facilitate the repair or replacement of adaptive equipment and assistive devices, as needed;

+(2) Residents have access to adaptive equipment and assistive devices; and

+(3) Assisted living staff shall assist the resident, as needed, to utilize the adaptive equipment and assistive devices.

 D. Nursing Services.
 The assisted living manager, in consultation with the delegating nurse, shall ensure that all nursing services are provided consistent with the Nurse Practice Act, Health Occupations Article, Title [10] 8, Annotated Code of Maryland.